-Not recommended under 15 due to disturbing scenes, adult themes, and sex scenes
+Not recommended under 15; parental guidance to 15 (disturbing scenes, adult themes, sex scenes)

 This topic contains:

 |Children under 15||Not recommended due to disturbing scenes, adult themes, and sex scenes|

 |Children aged 15||Parental guidance recommended due to disturbing scenes, adult themes, and sex scenes.|

 |Children over the age of 15||Ok for this age group.|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.

 |Consumer advice lines:||Mature themes, sex scenes and brief gore|

 This review of the movie contains the following information: